akhilub/DSA-Coding-Patterns/MyNotes.md

 Return value
-- The bisect_left() method is provided by the bisect module, which returns the left-most index to insert the given element, while maintaining the sorted order.
+- The bisect_left() method is provided by the bisect module, which returns the **left-most index to insert the given element**, while maintaining the sorted order.

 Example